smart-education-gamelab/GeometryDeconstruction/ReadME.md

-# Welcome to Geometry Deconstruction Repository
+# Welcome to Geometry Deconstruction

 Welcome to the **Geometry Deconstruction Repository**.
 This repository contains the prototype of an Educational Augmented Reality Game for learning formulas of surface area and volume.